kaushalrathi24/deluminator/frontend/README.md

 # Disclaimer

 ```
-We're currently using our own API keys for the GeoSpatialAPI and they might be depra
+We're currently using our own API keys for the GeoSpatialAPI and they might get depracated
 ```